Ixcatl/fables_novasophonia/docs/core/items.rst

       - base metal, precious metal
     * - Titanite
       - 100☼
-      - A unique metallic alloy none can reproduce, titanite is considered a lucrative upgrade to steel, improving upon it in almost every way.
-The knowledge of forging this metal died with the ancients.
+      - The ancients' alloy, titanite is a lucrative upgrade to steel, improving upon it in almost every way.
+Its irreplacable nature makes it a prized commodity.
       - exotic metal
     * - Mythril
       - 200☼
-      - Found only in pockets buried beneath Arcadia.
-A silvery-blue liquid in its native state, mythril congeals into a metallic form in response to powerful magic or enchantments.
-The resulting metal is notoriously durable and light to the touch.
+      - A well-kept secret of Arcadian mages.
+By breathing painstaking enchantments into quicksilver, the fluid hardens into a dull blue form.
+The resulting mythril is notoriously durable and light to the touch.
       - exotic metal
     * - Adamantine
       - 300☼
-      - A gleaming blue fibrous ore found in the depths of the twin Hells.
-Sharp, strong and notably lightweight, storied adamantine is often sought after by naïve planewalkers, oblivious to its native peril.
+      - A gleaming azure and fibrous ore found in the depths of the twin Hells.
+Sharp, strong and notably lightweight, adamantine is sought after by overzealous planewalkers, oblivious to its native peril.
       - exotic metal
     * - Starmetal
       - 400☼